learning-zone/python-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Explain Inheritance in Python with an example.
+## Q. Explain Inheritance in Python with an example?

 When one class inherits from another, it is said to be the child/ derived/sub class inheriting from the parent/base/super class.
 It inherits/gains all members (attributes and methods).
 Inheritance lets us reuse our code, and also makes it easier to create and maintain applications.